addulac/phd/source/14_netprop.md

 Stochastic mixed membership models are characterized by the fact that each node can "belong" to several latent factors, which reflects the fact that each individual usually has several properties, for example can belong to several communities^[As mentioned in [@goldenberg2010survey], the reader should however bear in mind that the notion of latent factors is of stochastic nature and is an approximation of the notions of communities and shared properties.].
 The relation between a node $i$ and the latent factors is encoded in a vector denoted $\mat{\theta}_{i}$, of finite dimension $K$ in standard versions of the models, and of infinite dimension in non-parametric versions.
 The collection of all vectors $\mat{\theta}_{i}$ ($1 \le i \le N$) constitutes the factor matrix $\mat{\Theta}$.
 Furthermore, a weight matrix $\mat{\Phi}$ is used to encode the relations between the latent factors.

 Stochastic mixed membership models differ on the way the vectors $\mat{\theta}_{i}$ ($1 \le i \le N$) and the matrix $\mat{\Phi}$ are generated.
-As mentioned before, and to be as general as possible, we consider here the non-parametric versions of the latent feature model [@ILFM], referred to as \ifm, and of the mixed-membership stochastic block model [@iMMSB;@fan2015dynamic], referred to as \imb.
+As mentioned before, and to be as general as possible, we consider here the non-parametric versions of the latent feature model [@miller2009nonparametric], referred to as \ifm, and of the mixed-membership stochastic block model [@koutsourelakis2008finding;@fan2015dynamic], referred to as \imb.
 This leads to a dynamic number of classes that allows the dimensions of the models to grow with the complexity of the data.
 This is done in practice by the use of non-parametric prior, the Indian Buffet Process (IBP) for \ifm\ and the Hierarchical Dirichlet Process (HDP) for \imb.
 All our results are nevertheless also valid for the finite versions of these models.

 In the latent feature model, each node is represented by a finite vector of binary features.
 The probability of linking two nodes is then based on a weighted similarity between their feature vectors, the weight matrix being generated according to a normal distribution.
 In its non-parametric version \ifm, the feature vectors are now generated according to an IBP, leading to feature vectors of infinite dimensions (even though only a finite number of dimensions is actually active).
 The following steps summarize this process: